 The rulers of the nations lord it over them, and their great ones control them, but it shall not be so among you.

-Anything less tears a hole in the heart of our civilization.
+Anything less would rip the heart from our civilization.

 Paul Rosenberg